-The UT Dallas Humanities and Emerging Arts (HEArts) Grant Competition is an internal funding mechanism designed to promote scholarly activities in the form of research, outreach, and/or creative activities in all disciplines that will result in publications, recognition, awards, or exhibitions/performances.
-Priority will be placed on applications that codify a plan for external funding to sustain the proposed activity.
+The UT Dallas Humanities and Emerging Arts (HEArts) grant program is an internal funding mechanism designed to promote scholarly activities in the form of research, outreach, and/or creative activities in all disciplines that will result in publications, recognition, awards, or exhibitions/performances.
+Submission to an external funding opportunity is required and the proposal should codify an externally funded plan to sustain the proposed activity.
+Faculty that accept a UT Dallas HEArts grant commit to the pursuit of external funding for the *blank (collaborative -OR- research)* effort within 12 to 18 months of receiving HEArts grant funding.
 This program is well-suited to support the endeavors of those tenured/tenure-track faculty with school affiliations that are outside of STEM.
-Activities not eligible for support through this mechanism include: consulting; dissertation completion; research/analysis pertaining to the operation of UT Dallas; and curriculum development.
+Activities not eligible for support through this mechanism include consulting, dissertation completion, research/analysis pertaining to the operation of UT Dallas, and curriculum development.

 - The duration of the HEArts award is 12 months.

-- Faculty whose proposals are not selected in a given award period may resubmit their proposals the following year.
+- Faculty whose HEArts grant proposals are not selected may resubmit their proposals the following submission period.

-The HEArts Grant program is meant to support scholarly activities that have impact, bring recognition to UT Dallas and faculty, and ideally offers a means to pursuing extramural funding.
-A successful HEArts Grant proposal must include the following:
+The HEArts grant program is meant to support scholarly activities that have impact, bring recognition to UT Dallas and faculty and offers a means to pursue extramural funding.
+A successful HEArts grant proposal will demonstrate the following:

 - Adjunct faculty, affiliate faculty, visiting researchers, and postdocs are not eligible to serve as PIs but may participate in the proposed project.

-- Prior HEArts Grant awardees may submit an application no sooner than three calendar years from a prior award period.
-For example, a winner from fall 2018 would not be eligible to submit another application until fall 2021.
+- Previous HEArts grant awardees may submit an application no sooner than three calendar years from a prior award period.
+For example, a winner from spring 2019 would not be eligible to submit another application until spring 2022.

 - Faculty with greater than $100,000 in discretionary funds (e.g. Research Enhancement and Chair cost centers) are not eligible to serve as PIs.

-- A faculty member may submit only one HEArts seed grant proposal as a PI or co-PI during each submission period.
+- A faculty member may submit only one HEArts grant proposal as a PI or co- PI during each submission period.

 - Supplies, equipment, and publication costs